ant-design/ant-design-mobile/src/components/tab-bar/index.en.md

 | title | Title                                              | `ReactNode`                                     | -       |
 | icon  | Icon                                               | `ReactNode \| ((active: boolean) => ReactNode)` | -       |
 | badge | Badge，the same as [Badge](./badge) `content` prop | `React.ReactNode \| typeof Badge.dot`           | -       |

+## FAQ

+### Why can't the TabBar be fixed at the bottom of the page?

+The layout logic in different business projects is different.
+TabBar itself does not contain logic related to positioning and outer layout, and needs to be controlled by writing CSS in the business project.